ArkhamKnightGPC/INF443/README.md

 Assignments from the course 3D computer graphics at École polytechnique.
 The projects in this repository were made in C++ using [OpenGL](https://learnopengl.com/Introduction).
 The repository also contains screenshots showcasing the scenes developed.

+## Running locally

+The ***inf443_lab_code*** folder contains all the exercises developed during lab sessions.
+Makefiles are provided to compile each exercise.
+In order to run them locally, navigate to an exercise's root folder and run

+> make

+> ./exercice_name

 ## Lab Exercises

 ### Lab 1: Basic 3D scene and shader effects